 How to Apply

-Create an account in the graduate school admissions portal.
-Select the Molecular and Biomedical Sciences when applying for one or more of the programs listed below.
-You will select all programs you would like to be considered for in the "Additional Information" section of the "Certification of Truth" section of the application (see image below).
+Complete the Online Application in the graduate school admissions portal.
+Select Molecular and Biomedical Sciences when applying for one or more of the programs listed below, and then select all programs for which you would like to be considered.
 You may apply to one or more than one of the following programs for a single application fee:

 - Biochemistry and Biophysics